rocketbot-cl/AdvancedExcel/README.md

 </ul>

 ## Updates

+### 5-Jun-2020
-- Focus Excel commands: Rocketbot can now set Excel to the foreground window
+- Focus Excel: Rocketbot can now set Excel to the foreground window
+### 17-Jun-2020
+- Remove duplicates: Rocketbot can now remove duplicate data on range Excel

 **In the example robot you must change the URL for yours.